erdnaxeli/clip/docs/contributing.md

 ## Open a pull request

 Your code is now done, congrats!
-Your can open a pull request, I will try to at it quickly :)
+Your can open a pull request, I will try to look at it quickly :)